Carlo Ancelotti: Return to Real Madrid

 Domestically, Ancelotti's Real Madrid faced Barcelona in multiple competitions.
 In the Supercopa de España final on 12 January 2025, Barcelona defeated Real Madrid 5–2, with Raphinha scoring twice for the Catalan side.
 On 26 April 2025, the two teams met in the Copa del Rey final, where Barcelona emerged victorious with a 3–2 win after extra time, courtesy of a late goal by Jules Koundé.
 In La Liga, the El Clásico on 11 May 2025 ended in a 4–3 defeat for Real Madrid, despite a hat-trick from Kylian Mbappé, effectively ending their title hopes, with Barcelona going on to win the league on 15 May.

 On 23 May 2025, Real Madrid officially announced that Ancelotti would leave the club at the end of the season.
 He was replaced by former player Xabi Alonso, whom he had managed at Madrid and Bayern Munich.

 Brazil

+Ancelotti (left) alongside Brazilian President Lula (center) and FIFA President Gianni Infantino (right) in 2026.

 On 12 May 2025, the Brazilian Football Confederation appointed Ancelotti as the new manager of the Brazil national team.
-Ancelotti is to receive a salary of 10 million euros and a 5 million euro bonus if he wins the World Cup.
-He signed a one-year deal and officially took over on 26 May.
+He signed a one‑year deal worth €10 million, with a €5 million bonus if he wins the World Cup.
 Brazil is Ancelotti's first international experience as a full-time coach; he was an assistant to Italy coach Arrigo Sacchi at the 1994 World Cup.
 On 26 May, he made his first call-up by naming a 25-man squad for the 2026 FIFA World Cup qualification matches against Ecuador and Paraguay.
 He made his debut on 5 June, in a goalless draw against Ecuador, and his first win against Paraguay on 10 June which lead to their qualification spot for the 2026 FIFA World Cup.

+On 14 May 2026, Ancelotti renewed his contract as Brazil coach for another four years through to the 2030 FIFA World Cup.

+On 13 June, Brazil opened its World Cup campaign with a 1–1 draw against Morocco.
+The team followed up with decisive wins over Haiti and Scotland, advancing to the round of 32 as the top team in their group.
+There, they triumphed 2–1 over Japan, but were ultimately eliminated by Norway in the following round after a 2–1 defeat, the first time Brazil had failed to reach the quarter-finals since 1990.
+Following the match, Ancelotti's decision to have Bruno Guimarães take a penalty in the first half – from which he failed to score – over Vinícius was questioned in the media; Ancelotti clarified that the decision was based on a statistical analysis of the best penalty takers in the starting XI.
+Despite this poor showing, and criticism from former Brazilian international and 1994 World Cup-winner Romário, Carlo Ancelotti was backed by numerous other Brazilian legends, current players and pundits, as well as the CBF, to continue his work of rebuilding the side to prepare for the 2030 FIFA World Cup.